Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations

-\ours{}~uses best-suited commonsense that it selected for its task prediction and NLE generation.
-We use a natural language explainer $\mathcal{G}$, that encodes the soft representations of the knowledge fused at the embedding layer \cite{DBLP:conf/iclr/BhagavatulaBMSH20} and decodes them to an NLE (see Fig.~\ref{fig:variant}).
-Further, we add a predictor module $\mathcal{P}$, a linear layer with softmax, that takes the final hidden representations of the NLE and projects them to the output space for the task prediction.
-This makes the prediction process conditioned on the NLE and, implicitly, on the extractive rationale.
-We denote the parameters of $\mathcal{G}$ and $\mathcal{P}$ as $\theta^g$ and $\theta^p$ respectively.
-At the final stage, we use direct supervision from both the ground-truth NLE and the ground-truth task output.
+We use a natural language decoder $\mathcal{G}$, which concatenates the soft representations of the knowledge snippets and of the instance input at the input layer and generates an NLE.
+After $\mathcal{G}$, we add a predictor module $\mathcal{P}$, a linear layer with softmax, which takes the final hidden representation of the NLE and the representation of the instance input, and projects them to the output space for the task prediction.
+The prediction is thus directly conditioned on the NLE and the input, and, implicitly, on the ER and selected snippets.
+We denote the parameters of $\mathcal{G}$ and $\mathcal{P}$ as $\theta^g$ and $\theta^p$, respectively.
+We use direct supervision from the ground-truth NLEs and task outputs.